andreyvolobuev/Mynet/README.md

         self.weights = weights or [Value(random.uniform(-1, 1)) for i in range(n_inputs)]
         self.bias = bias or Value(0)
 ```
 Every Neuron is represented by weights and a bias.
 The weights is a vector (or list) of Values initialized with a random sample from a uniform distribution and the bias is a scalar Value initialized with just 0.
-So if we go up for a bit and look at the Layer once again, we'll see that the number of inputs to the Layer corresponds to the number of inputs for every Neuron in that Layer which in turn corresponds to the the number of weights that each Neuron has.
+So if we go up for a bit and look at the Layer once again, we'll see that the number of inputs to the Layer corresponds to the number of inputs to every Neuron in that Layer which in turn corresponds to the the number of weights that each Neuron has.
 Also the number of outputs of a Layer corresponds to the number of Neurons in that Layer.

 So in our simple example from the top a Model that has two Layers gets created: